Robust-and-Cheap Framework for Network Resilience: A Novel Mixed-Integer Formulation and Solution Method

-Therefore, for every two components, all the candidate intra-component links between them have the same impact on the network rupture degree but may have different financial values and costs.
-Thus, to find the optimal solution of the response problem, it is sufficient to consider only the \textit{most cost-efficient intra-component (MCEIC)} links, i.e., the cheapest links between any two components, to be the candidate links in the response problem.
-In particular, if we choose to connect two components $i$ and $j$, there is only one candidate MCEIC link between the components which may be added.
+Therefore, for every two components, all the candidate intra-component links between them have the same value for improving network connectivity but may have different financial values and costs.
+Thus, to find the optimal solution of the response problem, it is sufficient to consider only the \textit{most cost-efficient intra-component (MCEIC)} links, i.e., the cheapest links, between any two components, one link per two components, to be the candidate links in the response problem.
+In particular, if we choose to connect two components $i$ and $j$, there is only one candidate MCEIC link between the components which can be added.
 Doing so, the response problem reduces to a problem determining which MCEIC links should be selected to maximize network resilience given a budget constraint.

 To set up an equivalent problem to the response problem, let $d_{ij}$ be the cost of adding an intra-component link between vertex $i \in V(c_m)$ and vertex $j \in V(c_n)$.
 Letting symmetric matrix $\underline{\mathbf{d}}$ is the min-cost matrix and finds the minimum cost of adding any two components using the MCEIC link between the two components.
 Also, let $x_{mn} \in \{0,1\}$ be a vector of binary variables indicating 1 if MCEIC link between two components $c_m$ and $c_n$ is added in the reconstructed network.
 The following proposition shows the response problem reduces to an equivalent problem \eqref{equivalent problem to repair problem}.